 Emergency Medical Services (EMS)

-Coordinates programs, training, and CE for CPR, PALS, ACLS, EMT-1, and Paramedic recertification.
-Responsible for EMS-related issues.
+Coordinates EMS-related issues including training and continuing education for CPR, PALS, ACLS, EMT-1, and Paramedic recertification.

 Emergency Communication Division

-Manages both emergency and non-emergency communications and acts as the interdepartmental liaison for contract agencies.
+Manages emergency and non-emergency communications and acts as liaison for contract agencies.

 Serves as Incident Safety Officers at all Multiple Alarm incidents.

 Research and Development